 For further information, go to the following sites:

 ACBC can help and provide assistance to overseas students in arranging suitable accommodation.
-Liverpool and Parramatta have many options for students including home stay, shared accommodation, serviced apartments and private leasing.
+Liverpool has many options for students including home stay, shared accommodation, serviced apartments and private leasing.
 Many of these accommodation options are close to ACBC.